 session length (in milliseconds), contactCollection to enable user data collection,

-streaming for a more interactive experience.
+streaming for a more interactive experience, and allowFrom to restrict which

 Important: After creating the integration, you must configure the Interactions Endpoint URL in your Discord application settings.
 This URL receives webhook events from Discord and must be set to complete the integration setup.
 See the Setup section for detailed configuration steps.